UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 - **Only pay for what you use.** Your consumption is based on the output reporting of the VMware Usage Meter, which directly relates to your actual operational elements.
 No longer pay for licences sitting on shelves or deployed into powered-off servers.

-- **Operational excellence.** UKCloud's highly experienced Service Delivery team is available to provide advise and guidance.
+- **Operational excellence.** UKCloud's highly experienced service delivery team is available to provide advice and guidance.
 Under VLS, the environment is enhanced through the provision of NSX and vRLI, in addition to the recommended deployment of VMware Skyline.

 - **Scalability.** VMware metered licensing is entirely flexible, so can scale up and down as your needs change.